HDR Summer School

-This workshop will be at the Waterfront campus.
+This workshop will be at the Waurn Ponds campus.
+Participants staying at the Mercure will be able to get the Deakin intercampus bus to the Waurn Ponds campus.
 There may be some preparation work required prior to the commencement of this workshop.
 Interested participants should register as part of the summer school online registration.
 Further information will be sent to those attending.

 Faculty of Arts and Education

 Locked Bag 20000

 All participants are required to complete a registration form.
 Full outlines of workshops and reading groups are available by selecting the workshop or reading group tabs above.